Phazorknight/Cogito/Readme.md

 - //COGITO/AudioManagerPD/Autoload/AudioManagerPD.tscn
 - //COGITO/EsayMenus/Nodes/menu_template_manager.tscn

+*** Open and run res://COGITO/DemoScenes/COGITO_Demo_01.tscn to try out everything that comes with COGITO

 ### Scene set-up
 To fully work, you need 3 Prefab Scenes in your scene + the following references set up in their inspector:
 - player.tscn